The Blame Triangle

 This sorting of ideas has prompted lots of swapping spaces.
 For ideological reasons (or just an opportunity to make a change), church members are moving on from their churches.

-While I don't exclusively work with pastors, I get the privilege of walking alongside many.
+In my work with leaders, I get the privilege of walking alongside many on staff at churches.
 And one thing is clear — ministry leaders are disoriented and hurting.

 I'm seeing leaders answer this question in one of three ways.